 Adam is a two-time Paralympic gold medallist and two-time Paralympic bronze medalist.
-He has competed at four Winter Paralympic Winter Games.
+He has competed at five Paralympic Winter Games.
 Following on from his gold medal in the men’s standing Slalom at the 2010 Vancouver Games Adam added a bronze medal in Super Combined at the 2018 Games in PyeongChang before winning his second gold medal in Slalom.
 In Beijing 2022 he won two bronze medals, one in Super Combined and one in Slalom.
 Adam was named Para athlete of the year at the 2019 Halberg Awards.

 Bronze medals in both Slalom and Super Combined at the Beijing 2022 Paralympics; Para athlete of the Year 2019 Halberg Awards; Gold medal in Slalom and Bronze medal in Super Combined at the 2018 Paralympic Winter Games; Gold medal in Slalom at the 2010 Paralympic Winter Games; Member of the New Zealand Order of Merit (MNZOM) in the Queen's Birthday Honours, for services to sport; 2014 World Cup Slalom Crystal Globe; Multiple World Cup medals; recipient of the Whang Yuon Dai Achievement Award.

 Diagnosed at birth with spina bifida - a disability that typically leaves people in a wheelchair - Adam says he’s "lucky" because he is mobile and able to walk.
 Adam began skiing at age six and switched to snowboarding at age nine.
 He admits to being a snowboarder at heart, but switched back to skiing in order to compete in the Paralympics in 2006.
 Adam has continued to perform at the top of his game.
 His work ethic is second to none and his positive attitude, even in the face of adversity, is inspiring.